JamesParrott/sub_byte/README.md

  0 <= x <=127 (with a maximum cardinality of 128).

 ## Overview
-Sub byte crams as many symbols into each Byte as possible, but does not merge bytes into byte streams.
+Sub byte crams as many symbols into each Byte as possible, crossing byte boundaries if necessary.

 ## Alternatives